dburkhart07/dburkhart07/README.md

 - 📫 I love talking with others about their experiences in various technical fields. **Feel free contact me at daltonburkhart.75@gmail.com or reach out via LinkedIn**

-- ⚡ **Outside of coding, I love playing music.
-I primarily play the saxophone, piano, and guitar.
-I also love baking, **
+- ⚡ **Outside of coding, I love playing music (I primarily play the saxophone and piano), and watching educational content (primarily related to psychology and business)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">